 84. WE HAVE ALL THE TIME IN THE WORLD-LOUIS ARMSTRONG

 (John Barry-Hal David) from the soundtrack of “On Her Majesty’s Secret Service” 1969

 Liberty single , uncharted

 John Barry said this was a song he was particularly proud of.
 That pride’s definitely justified.
-Written for the Bond film “On Her Majesty’s Secret Service”, it wasn’t really the main theme; this was played at the end, a kind of uncharacteristically melancholy outro for a 007 flick.
+Written for the Bond film “On Her Majesty’s Secret Service”, it wasn’t really the main theme; this was played during a romantic scene, evoking a gentle, melancholy mood uncharacteristic for a 007 flick.
 And though the song wasn’t a hit at the time, it’s had a long and happy life since.
 A reissue of the original reached #3 on the British pop charts in 2005 and according to Wikipedia it’s been cited as one of the all-time most popular songs played at weddings.
 I can see why.
 Music and words are both affecting.
 And the out-of-left- field decision to have Louis Armstrong sing it was inspired.
 He takes an already potent piece of songwriting and gently lends it extra levels of nostalgic ardour ; it’s wordly-wise, optimistic and elegiac .
 And, oh yes – for the record – I think George Lazenby was a fine 007 and “On Her Majesty’s Secret Service” was one of the best Bond outings.

 83. SHADRACK-BROOK BENTON